2026 Renewal is Now Open!

 No Recording Devices Permitted

 Visitors, including members of the media, are prohibited from carrying into, or using while inside the discipline hearing room, any audio/visual equipment including video cameras, still photography equipment, laptop computers, smart phones and tape recorders.
-The same principles apply to any visitors attending a hearing virtually – no recordings, screenshots or other recording methods are permitted.

 Members of the media are prohibited from reporting anything that would identify the investigated member, including the member’s name or location of practice, unless and until the panel makes a finding under The Regulated Health Professions Act.